Q. Who is eligible for coverage?

 Q. Do I need to submit an application every year if I want to keep my existing coverage?

 A. No, you do not need to submit a new application to keep your coverage.
 However, if you currently receive Select rates, you will need to resubmit evidence of excellent health every 20 years; Preferred rates require evidence of excellent health every 20 years.
-If you’re not approved for Select or Preferred rates, you can still maintain your life insurance coverage at the Standard rate, as long as you remain eligible.
+If you’re not approved for Select or Preferred rates, you can still maintain your life insurance coverage at the current rate, as long as you remain eligible.

 Q. Do I need to complete the entire application to request additional coverage, even if I have had no medical changes since I last applied?